BelG13/FlappyBird-Multiplayer/README.md

         - ADRESS (the adress you want to use | I use my wifi adress)
         - ORIGIN : http://{ADRESS}:{PORT}

+    • in your sketch.js file , line 32 , you hate to write your [adress]:[port]

     • start the server with <node server.js>